joshuadavidnelson/disable-blog/readme.txt

 **Support**: This plugin is maintained for free but **please reach out** and I will assist you as soon as possible.
 You can visit the [support forums](https://wordpress.org/support/plugin/disable-blog) or the [issue](https://github.com/joshuadavidnelson/disable-blog/issues) section of the [GitHub repository](https://github.com/joshuadavidnelson/disable-blog).

 = View on GitHub & Contribute =
-[View this plugin on GitHub](https://github.com/joshuadavidnelson/disable-blog) to see a comprehensive list of this plugin's functionality and the To-Do list of items yet to be included, as well as log any issues (or visit the WP support forums linked above).
+[View this plugin on GitHub](https://github.com/joshuadavidnelson/disable-blog) to contribute as well as log any issues (or visit the WP [support forums](https://wordpress.org/support/plugin/disable-blog)).

 Please feel free to contribute!